rust-stuco/lectures/week6/modules_testing.md

 <!--
 By "any other code" we mean code that was written by some other developer using your library crate.

--->
+The main difference here is that integration tests don't have any access to private items -->